Blog

 What Are the Stages of CIDP?

-Among autoimmune diseases, chronic immune demyelinating polyneuropathy (CIDP) is an extremely rare neurological disorder that is difficult to diagnose.
-Although the cause of this condition is unknown, many patients have successfully recovered with proper medical treatment and care.
-The stages of CIDP are slow and progress over time.
+Among autoimmune diseases, chronic inflammatory demyelinating polyneuropathy (CIDP) is a rare neurological disorder that can be difficult to diagnose.
+Although the exact cause of this condition is unknown, many patients have been able to successfully manage their symptoms with proper medical treatment and care.

+CIDP is a chronic condition with symptoms that develop over eight weeks or longer and last several months to several years.
 This autoimmune disease attacks the myelin sheath (the fatty covering that protects nerve fibers), causing peripheral neuropathy over time.

-• How soon treatment begins after the onset of the condition.
+• How soon treatment begins after the onset of the condition

 Since CIDP symptoms progress slowly and the disease is difficult to diagnose, proper treatment and therapy may not be provided for several months or even years.
-If treatment is delayed, a patient’s response to therapy may not be as effective.
-They may have already developed irreversible nerve damage or permanent disability.

 Speak to a Specialist about IVIG